aastroza/structured-generation-benchmark/reports/bfcl_outlines.md

 > Simple Function: The evaluation of a single function includes the simplest but most commonly seen format, where the user provides a single JSON function document.
 Only one function call will be invoked.

-Here is an example from one of the 400 records in this evaluation category:
+Here is an example from one of the 400 records in the python section of this evaluation category:

 ```python
 question = 'Find the area of a triangle with a base of 10 units and height of 5 units.'